 The Plaintiff: Fortnite phenom Turner “Tfue” Tenney

-The Defendant: FaZe Clan, Tfue’s esports organization, which operates as a competitive e-sports team that also functions as a multi-channel promotional network in some ways.
+The Defendant: FaZe Clan, Tfue’s esports organization, which operates as a competitive e-sports team and multi-channel promotional network.

 Jurisdiction: California Superior Court (State Court)